Day of Mourning

 Maybe you’ve never experienced a close call at work or been the victim of a serious incident.
-But chances are you know someone—a family member, friend, co-worker—who has.
+But chances are you know someone who has.

-Every day on average, 662 Canadians suffer a lost-time injury or occupational disease at work.
-Nearly three die each day.
+Every day on average, 637 Canadians suffer a lost-time injury or occupational disease at work.
+Two or three workers die each day.

 April 28, is the International Day of Mourning.